craig-matadeen/sapienza-moodle-downloader/README.md

 A script to download your moodle course resources from sapienza's moodle for courses that you are currently enrolled in.

-The moodler.py script downloads all the files posted in the course page of all the courses you are enrolled to.
+The moodler.py script downloads all the files posted in the course page of all the courses you are enrolled in.

 Set the following in the file config.conf before running the script: